renpy/renpy/sphinx/source/cdd.rst

 also render other displayables, and place them at arbitrary locations on the screen.
 This makes it suitable for creating 2D mini-games that cannot be expressed with the tools Ren'Py gives you.
-(But see also the section :ref:`sprites <sprites>`, which describes a higher-level way of accomplishing many of the same things.)
+(But see also the section :doc:`sprites <sprites>`, which describes a higher-level way of accomplishing many of the same things.)

 Creator-defined displayables are programmed entirely in Python, and we